-The population size estimates computed from the TRIM model indicate an average growth rate of -2.19% per year ( $\lambda$ = 0.9781 ± 0.001); assessed by TRIM as moderate decline.
+The population size estimates computed from the TRIM model indicate an average growth rate of - 3.16% per year ($\lambda = 0.9684 \pm 0.001$); assessed by TRIM as moderate decline.
 We note, however, that a simple linear trend analysis, as performed by TRIM is not well suited to a data set with high inter-annual variability.
-Trend analysis using smoothing splines is more appropriate to such data sets, and showed no evidence for systematic monotonic decline over the 7 years of the study, therefore providing support to the null hypotheses of no trend (stability) in the total population.
+Trend analysis using regression splines is more appropriate to such data sets, and showed no evidence for systematic monotonic decline over the 8 years of the study, therefore providing support to the null hypotheses of no trend (stability) in the total population.